lipsia-fmri/lipsia/data/README.txt

 "zmap_vaso.v" corresponds to Fig 3A of this publication ("tapping with touch").
 "ana_vaso.v" shows the underlying anatomy.
-"rim_vaso.v" is adapted from the grey/white matter segmentation used in this paper.
+"rim_vaso.v" is adapted from the grey/white matter segmentation used in Huber et al (2017).
 "metric_vaso.v" was generated from "rim_vaso.v" using the program "vmetric".